codepath/android_guides/Leveraging-the-GSON-Library.md

 #### GSON Builder

-The GSON Builder enables a variety of different options that help provide more flexibility for JSON parsing.
+The GSON Builder enables a variety of different options that help provide more flexibility for the JSON parsing.
 Before we instantiate a GSON parser, it's important to know what options are available using the Builder class.
 For instance, if our Java variable names do not match that of a corresponding JSON key, we can annotate it to specify the mapping explicitly.
 In addition, we can also specify how a default way in which fields from Java variables should be mapped to JSON keys, as well as creating custom deserializers.

 ```java
 GsonBuilder gsonBuilder = new GsonBuilder();